 Create Hidden Storage

-If you’re keeping your personal items in hidden storage areas, make an inventory while putting things away and document it with an organizational map.
-That way, when you need to find your wrapping paper to prepare a gift, you can consult the map and quickly remember where you stored it months before.
+If you’re keeping most of your personal items in hidden storage areas, try documenting where you put each item with an organizational map.
+That way, when you need to find the random items you aren't reaching for very often, like wrapping paper, you can consult the map and quickly remember where you stored it months before.
+In our opinion, the kitchen is the best place to start when it comes to organizing.

-Set up separate areas for performing distinct tasks in your studio.
-Be creative with your space to maximize its use—a dining zone can be extended to host a larger dinner party, for example.
-When decorating, clearly separate living and sleeping spaces—either with a folding screen or shelving unit, or even simply with separate rugs.
+Whether you use distinct rugs, screens, or curtains à la Carrie Bradshaw, try to set up separate areas for performing specific tasks in your studio.
+Get creative with your space to maximize its use—a dining zone can be extended to host a larger dinner party, for example.
+When decorating, clearly separate living and sleeping spaces.
+We love the chic look of a glass screen.

 Use Multipurpose Furniture

-If you’re looking for an ottoman, why not find one that has a secret storage area?
+If you’re looking for an ottoman, why not find one that has a secret storage compartment?
 Need side tables but have very little room between your couch and wall?
-Look for nesting tables that can be pulled out and used when you need them.
+Look for nesting tables that you can pull out and use when you need them.
 A daybed can double as sofa and bed; a dining table can double as a desk; a dresser can also work as a TV stand.
 These are the types of furniture you should invest in.

 Seek Out Perfect Pieces